Frankasaurus/My-Obsidian-Vault/Campaigns/StracciaD&D 2/Characters/Inactive/Bulblin Wormbone.md

 ## Quests
 Bulblin is looking for his family, or whats left of it after the bugbear attack.
 One such person, Ghxarver Wormbone has been found, having established a small business in Cape Rosa.
 She told Bulblin that many have fled across the seas, dispersing towards Greyskil.
-Some of the fleeing Wormbone's were caught by servants of [[Sultan Baaneel]], whom Bulblin released and fled with while the [[Party]] were fighting the Sultan and his goons.
+Some of the fleeing Wormbone's were caught by servants of [[Sultan Baaneel]], whom Bulblin released and fled with while the [[Party (C2)]] were fighting the Sultan and his goons.
 ## Notable items
 - *List of items*
 ## Magic items